 \subsection{Mildly Eccentric Orbits}

 For stars on mildly eccentric orbits, as in \S \ref{sec:analytic}, we adopt a $\MBH = 3\times 10^6 M_{\odot}$ point mass SMBH orbited by Sun-like ZAMS stars with a range of eccentricities and orbital periods.
 Figure \ref{fig:MESA_QPE_fixP} shows stellar and orbital evolution with the same initial orbital parameters as in Figure \ref{fig:num_circ}: initial eccentricity 0.3 or 0.5 and orbital period of 4 or 7 days.
-Likewise, the \textit{left} column in Figures \ref{fig:MESA_QPE_fixP} show the stellar radius and orbital evolution before the onset of mass transfer, measured as a function of time since ZAMS, and the \textit{right} column shows the evolution of stellar mass, mass transfer rate, and stellar radius after the star begins to lose mass.
+Likewise, the \textit{left} column in Figure \ref{fig:MESA_QPE_fixP} shows the stellar radius and orbital evolution before the onset of mass transfer, measured as a function of time since ZAMS, and the \textit{right} column shows the evolution of stellar mass, mass transfer rate, and stellar radius after the star begins to lose mass.

-Like what we found in our analytic model (\S \ref{sec:analytic}), the mass transfer rate here is set by the tidal heating timescale $\dot M_{\star} \sim 10^{-6} - 10^{-4} M_{\odot}/\rm yr$, which results in a $\sim 10^5$-year phase of stable mass transfer during which a Sun-like star can lose 40-60\% of its mass before unstable mass transfer sets in.
+As we found in our analytic model (\S \ref{sec:analytic}), the mass transfer rate here is set by the tidal heating timescale $\dot M_{\star} \sim 10^{-6} - 10^{-4} M_{\odot}/\rm yr$, which results in a $\sim 10^5$-year phase of stable mass transfer during which a Sun-like star can lose 40-60\% of its mass before unstable mass transfer sets in.
 The behavior of $\dot M_{\star}$ evolution in the MESA runs is also similar to our analytic calculations, where $\dot M_{\star}$ always evolves secularly higher, until the mass transfer eventually becomes unstable, driving a sharp increase in $\dot{M}$.